Environments

 Logs

-Logs for each environment are sent to Loki.
-For a more granular level of analysis, per-instance logs can be analyzed.
-Log events can be queried via Loki, leveraging the Grafana interface.
-This can also be done in Datadog.
+Logs for each environment are sent to Datadog.
 Vets API server and worker instances have their own logs for server or background job-related information.

 PII and sensitive data

-We expect developers to use the minimum amount of Personal Identifiable Information (PII) required by their application.
+We expect developers to use the minimum amount of PII required by their application.
 Be aware of where and how that data is stored throughout the web request lifecycle.
 Most PII related to logs and Sentry errors gets filtered out automatically. vets-api

 stores very minimal PII, but if there is an absolute need to log PII, a PersonalInformationLog